-As a roofer, you know how valuable Roofers Insurance is to you.
+As a roofer, you know how valuable a Roofers Insurance program is to you.
 You are working in one of the most dangerous industries.
 The roofers industry ranks 5th from the top of deadly professions.
 According to statistics, around 50 roofers die annually, mainly due to falls.
-Roofers Insurance can protect you against financial costs including workers’ injuries.
+A Roofers Insurance program can protect you against financial costs including workers’ injuries.
 The cost of medical bills adds up quickly.
 In the severe cases of death, lawsuits can follow.

-In this guide we will take a closer look at Roofers Insurance and how it can help your business.
+In this guide, we will take a closer look at Roofers Insurance and how it can help your business.

-What does Roofers Insurance cover?
+What does this insurance cover?

 The roofing industry is a unique industry with many challenges.
 Many variables might influence your insurance policy.
-The type of Roofers Insurance that you require will depend on what your needs are.
+The type of Roofers Insurance program that you require will depend on what your needs are.
 Let’s touch on some of the most common insurance policies that roofers choose.